mt3312/AR_Project2_BookCover/README.md

 ## Images
-Some images obtained from the front and back view of the book can be found here.
+Front cover of the book before and after.
 <img src="Front (1).jpg"
      alt="Front Cover of the Book"
-     style="float: left; margin-right: 10px;" />
+     style="float: center; margin-right: 10px;" />

 ## Video
 A video of the applic